Are you ready for self-directed investing?

 Most platforms offer similar options and features.
 In most cases, you’ll be able to carry out the same transactions and access the same products.

-The differences lie mainly in the user experience.
-This includes:
+The differences lie mainly in the user experience, which includes:

 Another difference you might notice is the way results and reports are presented.
 While you should still have access to the same data, some platforms are more user-friendly than others when it comes to how data is presented.